WTVI

 WTVI (channel 42) is a PBS member television station in Charlotte, North Carolina, United States, owned by Central Piedmont Community College.
-The station's studios are located on Commonwealth Avenue in the Chantilly-Commonwealth section of east Charlotte, and its transmitter is located in the unincorporated area of Newell in northeastern Mecklenburg County (just northeast of the Charlotte city limits).
-It is the only public television station in North Carolina that is not operated by PBS North Carolina, and is one of three PBS member stations serving the Charlotte metropolitan area, along with PBS North Carolina's WUNG-TV (channel 58) in Concord and South Carolina Educational Television (SCETV)'s WNSC-TV (channel 30) in Rock Hill.
+The station's studios are located on Commonwealth Avenue in east Charlotte, and its transmitter is located in the unincorporated area of Newell in northeastern Mecklenburg County.
+It is one of three PBS stations serving the Charlotte metropolitan area and the only public television station in the Carolinas that is not part of either state's statewide network—PBS North Carolina and South Carolina Educational Television.